spcourse/sp2/10 Complexity/word-index/10 indexing words.md

 beforehand how many and which words will be searched in our book.
 The function should therefore return an index of all the words which can be easily searched.
 When a word is looked up, the program should return all the line numbers where this word occurs.
-The function `build_index()` should return this book index structure, on which you can later perform the searches.
+The function `build_index()` in `word_index.py` should return this book index structure, on which you can later perform the searches.

 Think about kind of data structure would an efficient choice to build this book index with.
 Complete the `build_index()` function and have it return your